Beyond Bank Credit Cards

 Gold and Platinum Credit Cards

-Also known as prestige cards, gold and platinum cards offer cardholders extra features or perks.
-In return for paying a higher annual fee, cardholders can enjoy complimentary insurances, travel and entertainment perks, and personal concierge services.
-This type of card is best for cardholders who make the most of the extras, who get more back from their card than they pay in fees.
+Also known as prestige cards, gold and platinum credit cards come with a higher annual fee but offer a range of premium perks.
+These may include complimentary insurance, travel and entertainment benefits, and access to concierge services.
+This type of card suits cardholders who maximise those extras and gain more value from the perks than they pay in fees.

 Beyond Bank Credit Cards

-Beyond Bank currently has one credit card, which manages to fit into two categories.
-The Beyond Bank Low Rate Credit Card is a low rate card – obviously – and a low annual fee card.
-Want to know more?
-Let’s take a look at what this card’s got to offer.
+Beyond Bank currently offers one credit card, which fits into two categories: the Beyond Bank Low Rate Credit Card is a low rate card and a low annual fee card.
+Curious?
+Let’s take a closer look at what it has to offer.

 Low Rates